Docs

 • key: The key of the filter.
 This should be unique

 • default: The default value of the filter.
 This is not necesary for synchronus operations, like filtering an array state.
-It's recommended that you set a default value with asynchronus code, like a network request.
+It's recommended that you set a default when the seector's get function returns a promise, e.g. a network request.

 • get: The action that will return the derived state.
 It's also used to subscribe the selector to state changes in other atoms